DrDrewCain/MiniMacLLM/docs/getting-started.md

 # Getting Started

-Get up and running with MiniMacLLM - the brain-inspired continual learning LLM!
+Get up and running with MiniMacLLM - the brain-inspired continual learning language model!

 ## Installation